kidwen/ltsah/README.md

 [ionic](https://ionicframework.com/docs/) [capacitor](https://capacitor.ionicframework.com/)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+This project was generated with [Ionic CLI](https://ionicframework.com/docs/cli) version 5.4.16.

 ## Development server

 Run `npm run start` for a dev server.
-Navigate to `http://localhost:8800/`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding